PGVSNH20/ludo-game-ludo-8/Documentation/readme.md

 # Documentation
-Documentation for Ludo Game by Broman & Bjornsson 2021 ©
+Documentation for Ludolicious by Broman & Bjornsson 2021 ©

 ## User stories